-It stands to reason that the area's shopping areas aren't far from the beach, sometimes right up on the sand itself: you can go straight from swimming in the surf to a shopping spree at the air-conditioned Discovery Shopping Mall in Tuban, or to the new Beachwalk Mall along Jalan Pantai Kuta.
+The area's shopping areas aren't far from the beach, sometimes right up on the sand itself: you can go straight from swimming in the surf to a shopping spree at the air-conditioned Discovery Shopping Mall in Tuban, or to Beachwalk Mall along Jalan Pantai Kuta.

 The shopping scene in Kuta is wonderfully eclectic.
-The area's backpacker heritage is still apparent in the street shopping along Jalan Legian and in areas like Kuta Square and the Kuta Art Market, but as tourists have increased in affluence, so has the merchandise, and the shops that sell them (see Jalan Legian's brigade of boutiques and surf shops, or the many air-conditioned shopping malls in South Bali that have become just as much a part of the landscape as the candi bentar, or split gate).
+The area's backpacker heritage is still apparent in the street shopping along Jalan Legian and in areas like Kuta Square and the Kuta Art Market, but as tourists have increased in affluence, so has the merchandise, and the shops that sell them.

 Kuta Square.
-This shopping district is located at a major throughway for tourists commuting between Kuta and Legian, and has become a crowded meeting place for Bali shoppers and fixed-price boutiques and shops.
+This shopping district is located at a major throughway for tourists commuting between Kuta and Legian (Google Maps), and has become a crowded meeting place for Bali shoppers and fixed-price boutiques and shops.

 Shopping malls.
 The mallification of the world continues even in tropical Bali, and Kuta boasts its fair share of air-conditioned shopping centers filled with Western brands.